ozkriff/ozkriff.github.io-src/content/2019-04-14--devlog-zemeroth-v0-5/index.md

 - Add a tutorial or at least a short guide;
 - Randomness is too frustrating: missed attacks should result in some little positive effect, like pushing enemies back or reducing their stamina;
-- Game lacks ranged attack units, like archers or knife throwers.
+- The game lacks ranged attack units, like archers or knife throwers.

 ------